Thewbi/tiger/chap5/README.md

 From the book on page 99

-The Tiger language treats adjacent function declarations as (possibly) mutually recursive.
+The Tiger language treats adjacent function declarations as (possibly) mutually recursive.
 The FunctionDec constructor of the abstract syntax takes a list of function declarations, not just a single function.
 The intent is that this list is a maximal consecutive sequence of function declarations.
 Thus, functions declared by the same FunctionDec can be mutually recursive.